shittusaheed01/Geolocator-NG/README.md

 ### To start using LocaleAPI in your projects, follow these steps:

-1. Review API Documentation: Visit our website at [Locale](https://geolocatorng.onrender.com/api/v1/docs) and review the API documentation.
+1. Review API Documentation: Visit our website at [Postman Doc](https://documenter.getpostman.com/view/14148992/2s93z5A59G) or [Swagger Doc](https://geolocatorng.onrender.com/api-docs) and review the API documentation.
 The documentation provides detailed information about the available endpoints, request parameters, and response formats.

 1. Sign up for an API Key: Visit our website at [register here](https://geolocatorng.onrender.com/api/v1/user/signup) and sign up for an API key.
 The API key will be necessary to authenticate your requests and access Locale's geographical data.